Paris Mountain Press

 “What do we have in the way of real estate, then?”

 Howe did some typing on the keyboard built into the table in front of his chair.
-A schematic of the star system appeared on the hologram in front of them.
+A schematic of the star system appeared on the hologram before them.

 “As you can see, we have six planets in the system.
 Two are gas giants.
 Two are too close to the primary.
 Of the two left, one has no real atmosphere.
 The other has an atmosphere and is in the liquid water zone.
 It's potentially habitable.”